prusti/pcg-docs/src/coupling.md

 Another benefit is that coupling can reduce the size of the graphs.

-## Candidate Definitions of Coupling
+## Some Candidate Definitions of Coupling

 ### Preliminaries